 How Juvenile Arthritis Affects the Eyes

 Before the eye exam, the ophthalmologist will put drops in your child's eyes to make the pupils dilate.
-The drops may burn a little, but dilating the eyes helps the doctor get a clear view inside the eyes.
+The drops may burn a little, but it helps the doctor get a clear view inside the eyes.

-The doctor might also perform a visual field exam to determine if vision has changed in any way.
-This type of exam measures peripheral vision, meaning how far the patient can see to the side when the eye is focused on a central point.
+The doctor might also give your child a “visual field” test to check for any vision changes.
+This type of exam measures peripheral vision, meaning how far your child can see to the side when she focuses her gaze on a central point.

-You should carefully follow the medicine guidelines given by your child’s health care provider.
-You should also keep all scheduled appointments with the rheumatologist and the ophthalmologist.
+You should carefully follow the medicine guidelines that your child’s doctor provided.
+Keep all appointments with the rheumatologist and the ophthalmologist.

 How often should my child have eye examinations?